gtisnanga/GRP-13-FINAL-PROJECT/readme.md

 ## Data Understanding

 ### Data source

 The dataset originates from **CrowdFlower via data.world**.
 Contributors evaluated tweets related to various brands and products.
 Specifically:
 - Each tweet was labeled as expressing **Positive emotion**, **Negative emotion**, **No emotion toward brand or product** or **I can't tell**, toward a brand or product.
 - If emotion was expressed, contributors specified which brand or product was the target.

 ### Suitability of the Data
 Here's why this dataset is suitable for our project:
 - **Relevance**: The data directly aligns with our business problem of understanding Twitter sentiment for Apple and Google products.
 - **Real-World Context**: The tweets represent actual user opinions, making the problem relevant in practice.
 - **Multiclass Labels**: We can build both binary (positive/negative) and multiclass (positive/negative/neutral) classifiers using this data.

 ### Dataset Size
 The dataset contains **over 9,000 labeled tweets**.
 We'll explore its features to gain insights.

 ### Descriptive Statistics
 - **tweet_text**: The content of each tweet.
--**is_there_an_emotion_directed_at_a_brand_or_product**: No emotion toward brand or product, Positive emotion, Negative emotion, I can't tell
+- **is_there_an_emotion_directed_at_a_brand_or_product**: No emotion toward brand or product, Positive emotion, Negative emotion, I can't tell
 - **emotion_in_tweet_is_directed_at**: The brand or product mentioned in the tweet.

 ### Feature Selection